 HUD recognizes that in order to secure and administer debt and equity sources, and oversee the successful completion of significant rehabilitation, the PHA or Project Owner will have to either dedicate experienced staff, if such experience currently exists on staff, or hire or contract for the expertise necessary to successfully complete rehabilitation on schedule and on budget.
 The Development Budget included in the Financing Plan may include a developer fee to address these costs according to the following requirements:

 For non-LIHTC transactions, the developer fee may be up to 10 percent of the total development budget (all hard costs and reasonable soft costs), less developer fee and reserves and less any acquisition costs in non-arms-length acquisitions, e.g., transfers of property title to related or wholly-owned entities for the purpose of meeting single asset entity ownership requirements.
-The release of the developer fee will be made upon achievement of the following milestones:
+The release of the developer fee will be made on the schedule proposed by the PHA and accepted by HUD in the Financing Plan.

-At initial closing, up to 33 percent of the total developer fee;

-At 50 percent completion of rehabilitation, as certified by HUD’s inspector, another 33 percent of the total developer fee;

-At 100 percent completion, as certified by HUD’s inspector, the remainder of the total earned developer fee.

 Development cost overruns that exceed funded contingencies may be drawn from any unearned and unreleased portion of the developer fee, and may therefore reduce the ultimate fee paid.

-In LIHTC transactions (with or without private debt), a developer fee payable from the tax credit equity will be subject to the LIHTC allocating agency’s limitations on developer fees, and may not, without HUD approval, exceed 15 percent of total development costs, payable on the schedule allowed by the allocating agency and/or equity investor.
+In LIHTC transactions (with or without private debt), the developer fee will be subject to the LIHTC allocating agency’s limitations on developer fees.
+The undeferred portion of such developer fee (as documented in the LIHTC cost certification) may not, without HUD approval, exceed the greater of:

-Earned developer fees are not considered program income.
+15 percent of the total development costs less acquisition payments made to the PHA, developer fee and reserves.

+The lesser of $1,000,000 or 15 percent of the total development costs without offset for acquisition payments made to the PHA, developer fee and reserves.

+The limits on developer fee in effect prior to the issuance of this Notice shall apply to all transactions with an RCC issued prior to sixty (60) days after the date of this Notice which also close prior to the later of sixty (60) days after the date of this Notice or sixty (60) days after the date of the RCC.

+The developer fee shall be payable on the schedule allowed by the allocating agency and/or equity investor.
+Earned developer fees are not subject to any federal restrictions.
+Development cost overruns that exceed funded contingencies may be drawn from any unearned and unreleased portion of the developer fee, and may therefore reduce the ultimate fee paid.

 Additional Information